American breakfast daily, 9 lunches,10 dinners including a welcome dinner in Cape Town and a farewell dinner in Victoria Falls

 Day 9 Johannesburg

 Today’s sightseeing starts with an enriching visit to SOWETO (South Western Township), the largest township in the country.
 Soweto is a part of South Africa’s turbulent past, but this multicultural area is also a reflection of today and hope for tomorrow.
-Along the way, see the homes of two Nobel Peace Prize winners: Nelson Mandela and Archbishop Desmond Tutu.
+Along the way, see the neighborhood that was home to two Nobel Peace Prize winners: Archbishop Desmond Tutu and Nelson Mandela.
+Gain some perspective of life here at MANDELA HOUSE, where Nelson Mandela lived from 1946 to around 1960, when he was forced underground to elude arrest.
 You will also see the Hector Pieterson Memorial, dedicated to the 12-year-old boy killed by police during a demonstration in 1976.
 This led to the Soweto Uprising, an important event in the long struggle to end apartheid some 14 years later.
-Next, visit the unforgettable APARTHEID MUSEUM.
-Here you will learn about the founding of South Africa before delving into the apartheid era.
+Next, visit the unforgettable APARTHEID MUSEUM to learn about the founding of South Africa before delving into the apartheid era.
 Using photos, video, and print, the museum takes you on an extraordinary journey through the apartheid years to the 1994 democratic elections that named Nelson Mandela president.

 Day 10 Johannesburg–Victoria Falls, Zimbabwe